Year 7 Transition

 How can I help my child with their organisation?

-It is important that we allow students to develop their organisational skills independently, and to learn from their mistakes, however it is understandably difficult for a parent not to intervene if they notice that their child is getting notes in their planner for late Extension Study and missing equipment.
+It is important that we allow students to develop their organisational skills independently, and to learn from their mistakes, however it is understandably difficult for a parent not to intervene if they receive communication home regarding late Homework and missing equipment.
 Rather than actually doing the organising for your child, perhaps provide them with a checklist of things to do each night, with a gentle reminder from you to check the checklist!
-It can take a while for Year 7s to develop organisational skills, particularly if they haven’t had experience of this in Primary School, but most will get there eventually.
+It can take a while for Year 7 students to develop organisational skills, particularly if they haven’t had experience of this in Primary School, but most will get there eventually.
 It is important for students to realise that it is ok to make mistakes, as long as we learn from them and know what to do next time.

 How do I find out about Extra-curricular clubs?

 Extra-curricular activities are usually advertised directly to students by means of a timetable placed in their form pigeonhole, which is then displayed on their form noticeboard.
 Additionally, staff may make students aware of extra-curricular clubs during lesson time.
 It is the responsibility of the student to ensure that you are aware if they are staying at an after-school club, and they are expected to make their own way home afterwards.